luxonis/depthai-python/docs/source/components/nodes.rst

    nodes/*

-List of all nodes, ref links to the node documentation page where the node is further described in detail

-Every node in has an input queue whose default size (8) can be changed with `setQueueSize()`, and default behaviour (blocking) can be changed with
+Nodes are the building blocks when populating the :ref:`Pipeline`.
+Each node provides a specific functionality on the DepthaI and a set of configurable properties.
+After you create a node on a pipeline, you can also configure it as desired.

+Outputs and inputs
+##################

+Each node can have zero, one or multiple inputs and outputs.
+For example :ref:`SystemLogger` node has no inputs and 1 output and :ref:`StereoDepth` has
+2 inputs and 6 outputs.

+Node input
+##########

+Node input queue is a queue for the :ref:`Messages`.
+It can be linked with other node's output (that's how you link up nodes).
+Node inputs are configurable - with :code:`input.setBlocking(bool)` and :code:`input.setQueueSize(num)`.
+Default behaviour is blocking and a queue size of 8 messages.
-`setBlocking()`.
-If queue size fills up, behavior depends on blocking attribute.
+If the input queue fills up, behavior of the input depends on blocking attribute.

-Q:
-- In addition some type of nodes have an output queue.
-When full, the node stops and waits for the results to be consumed before producing new ones.
-The size of the output queue can be changed with setNumPoolFrames for NeuralNetwork nodes, with setNumFramesPool for
-ImageManip and VideoEncoder nodes.
-I don't know if the "same-same but different" function names is relevant or not
-A:
+If blocking is enabled, new messages will be discarded until user gets the old messages.
+If blocking is disabled, new messages will push out old messages.

+Node output
+###########

+Node outputs :ref:`Messages`.
+There is no output queue per se, but some nodes do have a configurable output message pool.
+Output message pool is a reserved memory region (to reduce memory fragmentation) that holds output messages.
+After the node creates an output message (for example :ref:`ImgFrame`), it will send it to other nodes as specified when linking the inputs/outputs of the node.
+Currently, some nodes (:ref:`VideoEncoder`, :ref:`NeuralNetwork`, :ref:`ImageManip`, :ref:`XLinkIn`) can have the pool size configured.
-This isn't an output queue per se, but the size of the pool of how many frames can be created and sent out while other frames are already somewhere in the pipeline.
-When all the frames (messages from pool) were sent out and none yet returned, that is when the node will block and wait until a frame is returned to the pool (not used by any node in the pipeline anymore)
+The size of the pool specifies how many messages can be created and sent out while other messages are already somewhere in the pipeline.
+When all the messages from pool are sent out and none yet returned, that is when the node will block and wait until a message is returned to the pool (not used by any node in the pipeline anymore)

-Q: On the host side, we have output data queues, and sometimes input data queues, whose size and behaviour are set at creation
-(device.getOutputQueue and device.getInputQueue).
-A: Correct, the size and behavior can be modified by calling device.getOutputQueue again (or directly on the returned object DataInputQueue / DataOutputQueue)